-Objective #3: To maintain and strengthen a results-based management approach to funding Foundation projects.
+Objective #4: To maintain and strengthen a results-based management approach to funding Foundation projects.

-Comment: Adoption of the Audit & Evaluation Strategy in 2010 enabled development of the database to support performance reporting by the Foundation.
-The Strategy continues to guide development of all funding agreements ultimate recipients since to provide for reporting of project information that will contribute to the database.
+Comment: The Audit & Evaluation Strategy continues to support development of the database to support performance reporting by the Foundation.
+The Strategy guides development of all funding agreements with ultimate recipients in order to ensure reporting of project data and information that will contribute to the database.